gmatiasben/Crowdstrike/endpoint/deploy_macos_intune.md

 5. Enter the basic details for the profile.
 Click Next
 6. Upload profile [MobileConfigs/Falcon Profile.mobileconfig](https://supportportal.crowdstrike.com/s/article/ka16T000000wtMWQAY)
 * Check Falcon Configuration Profile for Sonoma and earlier vs Falcon Configuration Profile Update for Sequoia and later
-8. Choose the users and/or devices to deploy to
+7. Choose the users and/or devices to deploy to
-9. Review the settings for your profile, and click Create
+8. Review the settings for your profile, and click Create

+## Part 2 - API Client

+The CrowdStrike Falcon Sensor can be downloaded using a script directly within the Falcon Console.
+This can be achieved through an API that can be found by navigating to Support and Resources → API clients and keys.

+* Click on Create API client button.
+** Client name = Deploy MacOS
+** Scope = Sensor download | Read
+Falcon images download | Read
+* Click on create
+* Save client id, secret and Base URL.
+You will need them for the next step.

-## Part 2 - Deployment Script
+## Part 3 - Deployment Script

 Now the actual deployment of Crowdstrike - This should work on M1 and Intel with no additional dependencies.

-This script uses JXA & Open Scripting Architecture to parse JSON (We used to use Python, but runtimes are being deprecated in MacOS).
-(Thanks to both https://www.macblog.org/posts/how-to-parse-json-macos-command-line/ and RhubarbBread on the MacAdmins slack for guidance on this)

 How to push the script via Intune: